Leo-rojo/iQoE_Dataset_and_Code/readme.md

 To reproduce the results, please follow the instructions provided in the README.md files located inside the subfolders.

+## Structure
+We support the reproducibility on two levels characterized by different resource requirements and time commitments.
+Level A (LA) recreates all figures and tables, mostly by running our Python code.
+The reproduction performs limited calculations based on data in intermediate representations, e.g., scores by a rater for a personalized series of experiences.
+Level B (LB) involves advanced computations, such as model training, and carries out in-depth replication from raw data, allowing also for new data from independent subjective studies and simulations.
+While LA is primarily for validating the results of this paper, LB targets the long-term impact of the artifacts through their reuse in future research.

 ## Requirements

 We tested the code with `Python 3.7` with the following additional requirements that can be found in the `requirements.txt` file: